 - A. Publish in a prominent and easy-to-access location on its website the total co-contribution fees concessional and non-concessional to be charged to an enrolled student for each qualification or skill set it is approved to deliver under a program (see Appendix 1). - B. Provide a prospective student with notice of the co-contribution fee relevant to the student's circumstances prior to enrolment in the qualification or approved skill set. - C. Provide the prospective student with a copy of, or access to, its refund policy prior to enrolment.
 The refund policy must meet the requirements under the Standards for Registered Training Organisations (RTOs) 2015. - D. Notify the prospective student of the expectations and rules regarding accessing a government subsidised training place under the relevant program.
 This notification must include advice that the student will no longer be eligible for a government subsidised training place under a program once they complete the qualification level targeted through the program.
-SAS must be able to show evidence of the student's acknowledgement of program rules see the Department's Audit Evidence Requirements (VET Investment Programs). - E. Refer the prospective student to any applicable student fact sheet for the relevant program published on the department's website, so they have access to independent information and a point of contact with the department. - F. Where some or all of the training and/or assessment services are to be subcontracted to a third party (regardless of whether that third party is related to the SAS), notify the prospective student of the full name of the third party and the training and/or assessment services to be provided by the third party.
-(See also Skills Assure Supplier Third Party Arrangements fact sheet)
+SAS must be able to show evidence of the student's acknowledgement of program rules see the Department's Audit Evidence Requirements (VET Investment Programs). - E. Refer the prospective student to any applicable student fact sheet for the relevant program published on the department's website, so they have access to independent information and a point of contact with the department. - F. Notify the student that they may receive a survey from the Department seeking information on their training experience. - G. Where some or all of the training and/or assessment services are to be subcontracted to a third party, notify the prospective student of the full name of the third party and the training and/or assessment services to be provided by the third party.
+(See also SAS Third Party Arrangements Directive 2022-2023)